OceanGlidersCommunity/DepthAverageCurrents_SOP/sections/DACs_rtqc.md

 ### Spray
-The details of the DAC estimate for Spray gliders are given by Rudnick et al. 2018.
+The details of the DAC estimate for Spray gliders are given by {cite:t}`rudnick2018depth`.
 In brief, horizontal displacement through the water is estimated during each 8-second interval between measurements of pitch, heading, and pressure.
 Horizontal displacement dr is computed from the change in pressure, measured pitch, and an assumed angle of attack of 3°.
 Northward and eastward displacements are then computed using measured heading.